 How do I get started with the process?

 Before neurofeedback training begins, the therapist will ask the client for a thorough description of his or her symptoms, health history and family history in order to determine the best training approach.
 In most instances, clients will train once or twice a week.
-Training sessions may be anywhere from 30 to 45 minutes long.
+Training sessions are about 45 minutes long.
 It is not unusual to see improvement within the first three sessions.
 Neurofeedback is a learning process.
 Once this learning is consolidated, its benefits are most often long-lasting and enduring.

 The training is a painless, non-invasive procedure.
 Small sensors are placed one behind each ear and one behind the neck, using conductive paste.
 The brain waves are monitored by an amplifier and a computer-based instrument that processes the signal and provides the proper feedback.

 A growing number of studies and clinical reports have shown that neurofeedback training may be helpful in alleviating the symptoms associated with a wide range of cognitive disorders, brain injuries and negative affective states.